lukashavrlant/bletchley-park/README.md

 	$ sudo python setup.py install
 	$ bletchleypark -h

-Or simply download the zip file instead cloning from GitHub.
+Or simply download the zip file instead of cloning from GitHub.

 ## Usage